mtorreao/docs.pt-br/docs/framework/wcf/diagnostics/etw/3379-socketwritestart.md

 |Canal|Os aplicativos de servidor de Microsoft-Windows- aplicativo/depuração|

 ## <a name="description"></a>Descrição

- Esse evento é emitido com o início de SocketWrite.
+ Esse evento é emitido com o início do SocketWrite.

 ## <a name="message"></a>Mensagem

- SocketId:% 1 bytes de gravação '%2' para '%3'.
+ Socketid: %1 gravando ' %2 ' bytes em ' %3 '.

 ## <a name="details"></a>Detalhes